NDIS workforce strategy

 The workforce strategy allows for consistent workforce planning and transition across the state.
 It was developed through consultation with sector and union representatives.

-The Department of Communities, Child Safety and Disability Services (DCCSDS) is leading the implementation of the NDIS in Queensland.
+The Department of Communities, Disability Services and Seniors (DCDSS) is leading the implementation of the NDIS in Queensland.

 For permanent employees impacted by the NDIS roll out, there are number of career pathways available.